vuematerial/vue-material/README.md

 > Material Design for Vue.js

 Vue Material is lightweight framework built exactly according to the [Material Design](http://material.google.com) specs.
+It aims to deliver a collection of reusable components and a series of UI Elements to build applications with support to [modern Web Browsers](https://saucelabs.com/u/vuejs) through Vue 2.0.
 Build powerful and well-designed web apps that can can fit on every screen.
-You can generate and use themes dynamically, use components on demand, take advantage of UI Elements and Components with an ease-to-use API and more...
+You can generate and use themes dynamically, use components on demand, take advantage of UI Elements and Components with an ease-to-use API.
-It aims to deliver a collection of reusable components and a series of UI Elements to build applications with support to [modern Web Browsers](https://saucelabs.com/u/vuejs) through Vue 2.0.

 ## Build Setup